 An instance can be deactivated by the admin.
 For instance, when a remote tracker needs to be upgraded and synchronization with the remote tracker must be paused.
 Local synchronization events will still be collected so that once that once that the instance is activated again, synchronization can be resumed.

-For instance, you can define a relation between a left based project which tracks tasks to track a systems deployment and a right based project which tracks bugs and feature requests for a particular project.
+For instance, you can define a connection between a left based project which tracks tasks to track a systems deployment and a right based project which tracks bugs and feature requests for a particular project.

 - a data filter